Simple and easy Homemade Pinoy Longganisa! Just use a cling wrap to wrap it individually and ziplock bags to store it in the freezer.

 - 1/4 cup chilled water (to dissolve the 4 ingredients)

 - 1/2 tsp Carageenan

 - 1 tsp Paprika

 - 1/2 tsp Beef aroma

-- 1 tsp BF blend (added in the last mixing)
+- 1 tsp BF blend or meat binder (added in the last mixing)

 Add meat to the curing mix and mix until tacky, then add extenders and mix again.